ahervy/www/_portfolio/talend-data-masking.md

 Users were confused about the behavior of some data masking functions available in the tool.

-The [existing documentation](https://help.talend.com/reader/shared/960d161d-f6b3-41ed-b32e-df481bf46012/root){: target="_blank" rel="noopener noreferrer"} was not helpful enough itlisted only some of the functions available in the tool and did not provide many examples.
+The [existing documentation](https://help.talend.com/reader/shared/960d161d-f6b3-41ed-b32e-df481bf46012/root){: target="_blank" rel="noopener noreferrer"} was not helpful enough because it listed only some of the functions available in the tool and did not provide many examples.

 ## Objective